Kyler Murray Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- In five matchups against the Seahawks, Murray averaged 197.6 passing yards per game, 75.9 yards below his over/under in Sunday's game.
+- Murray averaged 197.6 passing yards per game in five matchups against the Seahawks, 76.9 yards below his over/under for Sunday.

-- Murray had a touchdown pass in three of those contests against the Seahawks, while throwing multiple TDs against them two times.
+- Murray threw a touchdown pass in three of those contests against the Seahawks, while throwing multiple touchdown passes against them twice.

-- The Seahawks have the NFL's 31st-ranked pass defense this season, surrendering 282.9 yards per game through the air.
+- This week Murray will face the NFL's 31st-ranked pass defense (282.9 yards allowed per game).

-- The Seahawks' defense is 10th in the NFL, conceding 1.4 passing touchdowns per game.
+- The Seahawks have conceded 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances